ossimlabs/tlv/docs/user-guide/tlv.md

 * **Rotation:**
 In 2D mode you can rotate the map by holding Shift + Alt while clicking and dragging.
 In 3D mode, you can hold Alt while clicking and dragging to pitch the globe.

-## Search
-* **End Date:**
-The end date of the search.
-The default is now.
-* **Library:**
-You can select one or more libraries from which to search for imagery.
-Each selected library will be searched one at a time and the results will be aggregated and sorted before they are returned to the browser.
-* **Location:**
-This will be the center point around which the search is conducted.
-TLV will bring its A game and attempt to automatically detect which coordinate format you enter. _Note: You can add TLV's custom search toolbar plugin to your browser and use it to search for imagery just like you would when searching for anyting else._
-* **Max.
-Cloud Cover (%):**
-The maximum amount of cloud cover you want in any of the images that are returned.
-The default is 100.
-* **Max.
-Results:**
-The total amount of images you are willing to look through.
-The default is 10.
-The ability to examine large amounts of imagery relies heavily on available browser/computer resources.
-* **Min.
-Niirs:**
-The minimum NIIRS (National Imagery Interpretability Rating Scale) in which you are interested.
-The default is 0.
-* **Sensor:**
-Discriminate results to specific sensor types.
-* **Start Date:**
-The start date of the search.
-The default is 30 days prior to today.

 ## Time Lapse
 * **Delete Frame:**